 Multi-factor authentication is an essential part of remote access security.
 Companies must authenticate all remote connections.
 MFA tools allow security managers to identify users accurately by requesting two or more authentication factors.

 NordLayer makes it easy to include MFA in your security posture.
-NordLayer accounts can combine with TOTP services like Google Authenticator or SSO services like Microsoft Azure AD.
+NordLayer accounts can combine with TOTP services like Google Authenticator or SSO services like Microsoft Entra ID (Azure AD).
 Add biometrics to authentication processes if desired, and extend these requirements across your entire enterprise to enforce tight access security.

 Authentication is the first step in securing modern business networks.
 Find an MFA solution that suits your workers and delivers flexible, robust protection.